MarcusHoltz/marcusholtz.github.io/_posts/2025-03-21-docker-macvlan-for-traefik-analytic-dashboards.md

 ## Traefik, Docker-Compose, and a MacVLAN network

-If you would like to follow along, this is a manual install of the MacVLAN docker network setup with Traefik.

-This is less test more production, anyway, there's a lot more steps.
+This next section is less test more production.
+Be warned there's a lot more steps.

 If you would like, there is an scripted version of this process available.
 Use the [Github link](https://github.com/MarcusHoltz/Traefik-MacVLAN) to check the repo out.

 It will handle all the networking and ip configuration for you.

 I took the directions below, converted them - Now they're in the [traefik_macvlan_setup_script.sh](https://github.com/MarcusHoltz/Traefik-MacVLAN/blob/main/traefik_macvlan_setup_script.sh).

+If you would still like to follow along, this section of the tutorial is a step-by-step install of the MacVLAN docker network setup with Traefik.

 If you are strong of heart and will of mind, you may proceed.